patrickbwarren/qgis-survex-import/README.md

 * Import legs, with options to include splay, duplicate, and surface legs ;
 * Import stations, with the option to include surface stations (\*) ;
-* Import passage data, with the option to use clino weights (see below):
+* Import passage data, with the option to use clino weights and include up / down (see below):
     - as polygons, computed from L+R in LRUD data ;
     - as walls, _ditto_ ;
     - as cross sections, _ditto_ ;